NemoOudeis/nemo.oudeis.fyi/content/posts/covid-lessons.md

 [^1]: Jason Fried goes even further and says ["Work Doesn't Happen at Work" in his TED talk](https://www.ted.com/talks/jason_fried_why_work_doesn_t_happen_at_work/transcript?language=en)

-Personally I am in a priviledged situation of: doing a lot of deep work, no kids around, decent sized apartment with desk and big montior (my chais is a bit sucky but hey, I really can't complain) and I'm more on the introvert end of the spectrum.
+Personally I am in a privileged situation of: doing a lot of deep work, no kids around, decent sized apartment with desk and big monitor (my chair is a bit sucky but hey, I really can't complain) and I'm more on the introvert end of the spectrum.
 From my personal perspective this is the most productive and efficient time I spent working at Rakuten.

 In the teams I work with I see no significant shift in terms of output.
 I hear the same from manager within my department and in other departments as well.
 However I only spoke with people in technical departments, I have no idea how this affects the business-y work (which is the majority of the company).

-In the last 2 months I have seen several project progress significantly, all crowned by the interal release of a waterfall-y project we have been working on for over a year now.
+In the last 2 months I have seen several project progress significantly, all crowned by the internal release of a waterfall-y project we have been working on for over a year now.
 In terms of delivery covid didn't matter, work from home didn't stop us.
 We had some new infrastructure problems (e.g. it's hard to restart the mac mini CI machine remotely) - but no show stoppers.

 ## Forgetting the 9-to-5

-Rakuten is a strong believer in the strict busisness hours, at least at the start of the day.
-Several departments had morning meetings (朝礼) in the before times, with the whole department standing up and starting the day togther.
-Others have morning stadups in their teams at 9am.
+Rakuten is a strong believer in the strict business hours, at least at the start of the day.
+Several departments had morning meetings (朝礼) in the before times, with the whole department standing up and starting the day together.
+Others have morning stand-ups in their teams at 9am.
 And some are less anal about it.
 However, the general rule is: be at your desk at 9 am.
 Be there until (at least) 5:30 pm.

 Now that everyone working remotely most people actually don't need to be at their desk at 9 am, or finish work at 5:30 for that matter.
 If you have no meetings in the morning, nobody will notice if you start work by noon and work until 8:30 pm instead.
 I have a strong suspicion that many people are taking advantage of this flexibility that came as a side effect of working from home.
 I also suspect that nobody really notices and nobody is affected negatively by this.

-Will Raktuen Leadership remember this after covid is "over"?
+Will Rakuten Leadership remember this after covid is "over"?

 ## I've got so many meeting *hair toss*